- How Often Should You Clean Bird Feeders?

 - Additional Tips For Keeping Feeders Clean

-However, it should be noted that merely setting up the bird feeders and abandoning them would be very irresponsible; the birds may become unwell if the feeders are not cleaned regularly.
+However, merely setting up the bird feeders and abandoning them would be very irresponsible; the birds may become unwell if they are not cleaned regularly.

-Avian pox, mycoplasmal conjunctivitis in house finches, salmonellosis (caused by salmonella), and aspergillosis are just a few of the diseases that birds can spread through feeders (a fungal respiratory disease).
+Avian pox, mycoplasmal conjunctivitis in house finches, salmonellosis (caused by salmonella), and aspergillosis are just a few diseases that birds can spread through feeders (a fungal respiratory disease).

 Here’s how to keep your feeders in good shape.